WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 | `TimeDetailed` | 24 hour military time with `HH:MM:SS`                      |
 | `TimeShort`    | 24 hour military time with `MM:SS`                         |

-***

 # Creating Custom Menu Item Types

-Chances are that a custom menu item can be built from the existing base types to get started quickly.
-Here are the available base classes to extend from: `NumericBase`, `ListBase`, and `TimeBase`.

-***
-I would give a general overview here first, and rearrange the headings based on that:

 There are two ways to create custom menu items.
 The easiest and most common is to inherit from, and modify, the built-in base types.
 However, you can also create completely custom menu item types.

 ## Customizing Built-In Base Types